GarvTambi/Udacity-Self-Driving-Car/CarND-Behavioral-Cloning-P4/README.md

 We feed the data collected from Simulator to our model, this data is feed in the form of images captured by 3 dashboard cameras center, left and right.
 The output data contains a file data.csv which has the mappings of center, left and right images and the corresponding steering angle, throttle, brake and speed.

-Using Keras Deep learning framework we can create a model.h5 file which we can test later on simulator with the command "python drive.py model.h5".
+Using Keras Deep learning framework we can create a model.h5 file which we can run later on simulator with the command "python drive.py model.h5".
 This drive.py connects your model to simulator.
-The challenge in this project is to collect all sorts of training data so as to train the model to respond correctly in any type of situation.
+The challenge in this project is to collect all sorts of training data to train the model to respond correctly in any type of situation.

 ---